IamManchanda/IamManchanda/Readme.md

 Hello there, this is Harman Singh Manchanda (aka Harry Manchanda), a 29 years old **Full-stack Web Developer** who can build you Full-stack Web Apps in "React.js or Vue.js ecosystem for Frontend Development" and "Node.js or Java Spring ecosystem for Backend Development" along with "Multiple Database options (PostgreSQL, MySQL, MongoDB, DynamoDB, etc)" to choose from for Data Persistence.
 I can work with both GraphQL and REST API's.
 I am also **Enthusiastic** about ML, AI, AWS Cloud & DevOPS Technology.
 I am an Amazon Web Services (AWS) Certified Developer Associate.

 I am a **Full Stack Javascript, TypeScript & Java Developer**, and my current Full Stack for building Web Apps, & API's revolves around that.
-I am a **Post-Graduate in _Masters of Computer Applications_**, and an **Amazon AWS Certified Developer Associate**.
+I am a **Post-Graduate in _Masters of Computer Applications_**, and is an **Amazon AWS Certified Developer Associate**.

 You can learn more about me and my Skills, Education, Work Experience, etc from my [**Linkedin Profile here**](https://www.linkedin.com/in/harrymanchanda/).